ahijaouy/NextGenerationMen/README.md

 ##Action Items
   - Replace `cassandra-store` with db choice's store for login cookie persistence
   - Integrate static website
+  - Put favicon in as `/utilities/logo.ico`
+  - Create valid database login credentials in `database.js`

 ##To use PM2 (our choice for persistence management)
   In project root, run `pm2 start server.js --watch --name="ngm" -i ##`, where `##` is the number of node instances needed (this will load balance requests, and auto restart the server on file changes)